MarineEvoEcoLab/Lab_Website/content/home/welcome.md

 css_style:
 css_class:
 ---
-<br/><br/>
+The Puritz Lab of Marine Evolutionary Ecology is located with the [College of Environmental and Life Sciences](https://web.uri.edu/cels/) at the [University of Rhode Island](https://www.uri.edu).
 Our research investigates how natural and anthropogenic processes affect the evolution of marine populations through the lens of larval dispersal.
 We combine laboratory multi-stressor larval exposure experiments with genomic surveys of natural populations, analyzing patterns of selection and migration in a geographic context using landscape (or seascape) genomic models.
 Our lab also develops laboratory and bioinformatic methods to facilitate the use of next-generation sequencing in non-model species.